How do I apply for Financial Aid?

 Additional Opportunities: A/B Honor Roll

-The First Tee recognizes outstanding academic achievement of all participants through its A/B Honor Roll program.
+First Tee recognizes outstanding academic achievement of all participants through its A/B Honor Roll program.
 Twice annually, chapters report to National Headquarters based in St. Augustine, Florida, the names of their participants who have earned all As and/or Bs (or the equivalent) on their report cards.
-A Certificate of Achievement is signed by The First Tee Chief Executive Officer, Joe Louis Barrow, Jr. and distributed to those participants who earned A/B Honor Roll.
+A Certificate of Achievement is signed by First Tee Chief Executive Officer and distributed to those participants who earned A/B Honor Roll.
 At the end of each semester, participants should bring their report card to their chapter.
 All participants, regardless of age, are eligible for this recognition.
 For more information on A/B Honor Roll or to submit your child’s name, visit our A/B Honor Roll page.